 In 2013, Mitch Zeller, the head of CTP, commented that he heard from the cigar industry and its claims that premium cigars were different and said the agency would consider that in the upcoming regulations.

-In April 2014, FDA announced its long-expected Deeming Regulations, a draft of the proposed regulations for cigars, pipe tobacco, e-cigarettes/vapor products and other tobacco products.
+In April 2014, FDA announced its long-expected deeming regulations, a draft of the proposed regulations for cigars, pipe tobacco, e-cigarettes/vapor products and other tobacco products.
 In it, FDA outlined two options for cigars.

 Under Option 1, FDA would regulate all cigars just as it would other tobacco products.
-This would mean cigars would need FDA approval, be subject to warning label restrictions, free samples would be barred and all cigar manufacturers would pay user fees.
+This would mean cigars would need FDA approval, be subject to warning label restrictions, free samples would be banned and all cigar manufacturers would pay user fees.

 Alternatively, the agency laid out Option 2.
 Under this path, FDA would exempt premium cigars—those that met an FDA-established definition that included a $10 retail price minimum, no characterizing flavors and weight restrictions—while regulating all cigars.
-It asked both the public and industry to provide comment on all parts of the proposed regulation, including which pathway it should take, before it finalized its decision and enacted the rule.
+It asked both the public and industry to provide comment on all parts of the proposed regulation, including which pathway it should take before it finalized its decision and enacted the rule.